This post may contain affiliate links. Please see my disclosure policy for details.

 I find my eyes can’t stop looking around at the crazy traffic, seeing what the street food vendors are selling, admiring the vibrant colours of the market places and the life that runs through the veins of this awesome city.

 It’s kind of like marmite, you either love it or you hate it!
 Here’s how to spend 24 hours in Delhi.

-Personally, I would suggest to hire a taxi or a Tuk-Tuk for a full day tour.
+Personally, I would suggest hiring a taxi or a Tuk-Tuk for a full-day tour.
 That way, it’s easy to hop in and out at the different attractions.

 Plus, if you’ve just landed off the plane, you’ll probably prefer convenience to help with the jet lag.

 Alternatively, you can get stuck into the public transport on offer.